NarodGaming/pandemic-framework/articles/installation.md

 git submodule update --remote --init --recursive
 ```

-This will create a folder called `third-party` to store the framework code in, add the framework as a submodule, and then recursively update the submodule to pull it's code in and all of it's dependencies.
+This will create a folder called `third-party` to store the framework code in, add the framework as a submodule, and then recursively update the submodule to pull its code in and all of its dependencies.

 ### 3. Create a .NET Core solution